FarronF/limerick-council-meetings/meetings/2020/06/10-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West  - 4th March 2020.md

 The current status of the remaining twelve houses at the Cois Na Feile estate, Abbeyfeale

 was referred to and the request to have these twelve houses purchased.
-The extension of--- 10
+The extension of
+---
+10

 the footpath leading to the estate was also requested.